| Barry MacDonnell's

 2. Download Roy "lemoto" Lewis's DoFolder macro above.

-4. Play DoFolder.wcm, the first macro, which will display a menu to let you choose the folder containing the files to process; then let you choose the name of the macro below (by whatever name you give it); and then it plays that second macro on each file in the chosen folder (step 1).
+4. Play DoFolder.wcm, the first macro, which will display a menu to let you choose the folder containing the files to process; then it lets you choose the name of the macro below (by whatever name you give it); and then it plays that second macro on each file in the chosen folder (step 1).

 Be sure no other files are open when you play these macros.